ray-project/ray/doc/source/tune/tutorials/tune-output.rst

                 with open("./artifact.txt", "a") as f:
                     f.write(f"Some data about iteration {i}\n")

-    You should log artifacts as independent files with unique filenames:
+    Log artifacts as independent files with unique filenames:

     .. code-block:: python